Our directors, managers, and advisors are committed to saving America's heirloom seeds.

 Board Member

-Sean is a successful chef, educator and entrepreneur, who is very committed to his Native American community.
-Founder of the company The Sioux Chef, Sherman’s main culinary focus has been on revitalizing indigenous food systems in a modern culinary context.
+Sean is a successful chef, educator, and entrepreneur, who is very committed to his Native American community.
+Founder of the company The Sioux Chef, he has focused his culinary efforts on revitalizing Indigenous food systems in a modern culinary context.
 He also sponsors a food truck (Tatanka Truck) with the Little Earth Community of United Tribes in Minneapolis.

 Denise E. Costich, PhD